-- General and ongoing, like attendance and participation. - Specific and due at a certain date and time.
+- 1. those that are general and ongoing, like attendance and participation, and - 2. those that are specific and due at a certain date and time.

 Being mindful and diligent about your ongoing responsibilities will establish the foundation for your success in the course.
-Of course, knowledge of a policy is integral to abiding by that policy, but you can also "customize" or condition certain habits and behaviors based on certain class policies.
+Of course, knowledge of a policy is integral to abiding to that policy, but you can also "customize" or condition certain habits and behaviors based on certain class policies.
 For instance, some instructors may encourage the use of laptops in the classroom and others may altogether prohibit them.